Muqtha/COSC-4P02-Project/Backlogs/ProductBacklog(v-2.0).md

 	- Connect with front end
 - Improve interaction
 - Connect and search through DB and return results
-- Ensure Chatbot does not go down aftera while
+- Ensure Chatbot does not go down after a while

 # Product Backlog